taraksh01/petPooja/notes.md

   ```

 - React.createElement returns a javascript object.
+- The first argument is the html tag, second is the props object that we want to pass to react, third is the children.
 - Root.render converts javascript object to DOM structure.
 - render method overrides the root in html.
 - Nested Structure in React.